plan2net/webp/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-Adds an automatically created _WebP_ copy for every processed JPEG/PNG image in the following format.
+Adds an automatically created _WebP_ copy for every processed JPEG or PNG image in the following format.

   original.jpg.webp

 What is WebP and why do I want it?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^